My Story: The Life of the Baller on a Budget

 I believe that financial freedom is being able to live comfortably, indulge, and enjoy.
 I believe it is the ability to accumulate wealth and have no fear of spending it.

 So I created this blog to document my journey to financial freedom.

-I created this blog to help my parents overcome their life-long financial struggle.
+I created this blog to help my family build the wealth they’d always dreamed of.

 I created this blog to help people just like me.